Microwave technical advice

 Even a 10-amp supply may be inadequate, so it is important to bear in mind other appliances which may also be in use at the same time as the microwave, and the site supply you normally use, before deciding which microwave would be suitable.

-UK Club sites typically offer 16 amps.
+Our UK campsites typically offer 16 amps.
 Refer to the manufacturer/retailer for advice as to whether they would consider their product adequate for the supply available.

 Suitable for use abroad?